Here’s our number – so call us maybe?

 The Max CPC still looks to be the primary factor but best practice approaches to this form of bidding will be diverse in the coming months.

 As the mobile ad market is said to be worth close to £2.5 billion (having grown by 2.5 times in 2010) it’s not surprising that those new features such as call extensions have become a real industry talking point on best practice and potential future innovations.
-I believe that the combination of these technological advances with traditional contact center sales and customer service centers will allow companies, by speaking directly with the consumer, to alleviate doubts in purchasing decisions and increase sales further with traditional product cross-selling.
+I believe that the combination of these technological advances with traditional contact centre sales and customer service centres will allow companies, by speaking directly with the consumer, to alleviate doubts in purchasing decisions and increase sales further with traditional product cross-selling.
 So Google’s new call extension metrics can only be deemed as a positive way to pinpoint an advertiser’s path to success on the mobile market.